juji-io/datalevin/doc/vector.md

-This functionality is developed on the basis of [usearch](https://github.com/unum-cloud/usearch) library, which is an implementation of Hierarchical Navigable Small World (HNSW) graph algorithm [1]. usearch leverages vector instructions in CPUs and is used in several OLAP stores, such as clickhouse, DuckDB, and so on.
+This functionality is developed on the basis of [usearch](https://github.com/unum-cloud/usearch) library, which is an implementation of Hierarchical Navigable Small World (HNSW) graph algorithm [1]. usearch leverages SIMD vector instructions in CPUs and is used in several OLAP stores, such as clickhouse, DuckDB, and so on.

 With this feature, Datalevin can be used as a vector database to support